Thank you for pledging to

 |Strong Paper Structure||

-Inspire the next generation of engineers by doing hands-on activities with students.
+Inspire the next generation of engineers by leading them in hands-on engineering activities.
+Help them learn about the impact, fun, and creativity involved in engineering.
 In just one session you can set a student on the exciting path to an engineering career.

 Teams design and build structures out of newspaper that can support the weight of several textbooks.
 In the process they discover which shapes are strongest and least likely to collapse.